timklapdor/recipe-book/_recipes/Alpine-Pizza.md

 ---

-### Directions

 1. Preheat the oven to 220°C.
 2. Prepare the pizza bases by spreading the crème fraîche over the base.
-3. Sprinkle with the Gruyère a
-4. Top with the onions, salami (or smoked salmon) and olives (or capers).
+3. Sprinkle with the Gruyère and top with the onions, salami (or smoked salmon) and olives (or capers).
 5. Finally, top with a sprinkling of pizza cheese.
 6. Bake in the hot oven for 10 minutes.
 7. Serve when golden.